-By: Jennie Vazeille, Director of Global Accounts, Oasis Corporate Housing
+By: Jennifer Vazeille, Director of Global Accounts, Oasis Corporate Housing

 There are many fluctuating factors when looking at corporate housing options while attempting an eco-conscious relocation.
 One of the critical elements on that list is usually accommodation.
 Sustainable living is something that people struggle with within their own home, let alone moving to a new country that may view sustainability differently.
 Country to country and city to city, eco-friendliness varies, meaning it can be challenging to keep up with the norms.
 Sustainability can come in many forms, from plastic reduction to charitable donations and everything in between.

 You can see a more progressive approach to sustainability in more markets such as the UK, France, the Netherlands and Germany.
 In more remote markets, you may see the opposite.
 Some of the more prominent property partners have formal policies in place to legitimize and formalize their actions.
 However, many smaller property partners implement informal policies, with the actual percentage that holds an official certification of environmental management being very low.

 Sustainability Best Practices

 Some of the critical elements that property partners are implementing sustainable practices on are plastic reduction, paper reduction, recycling, energy-saving, water savings, awareness, procurement and housekeeping.